 Can You Grow Wild Cinnamon?

-Yes, you can grow wild cinnamon and although it may be a bit more difficult to procure, if you live in USDA zones 9b-12b (down to 26 degrees F.), it is a wonderful problem free tree to try in the home landscape.
+Yes, you can grow wild cinnamon and, although it may be a bit more difficult to procure, if you live in USDA zones 9b through 12b, down to 26 degrees F. (-3 C.), it’s a wonderful problem free tree to try in the home landscape.

 Wild cinnamon plants are propagated by seed, not usually from cuttings.
-Plant the wild cinnamon in full sun to partial shade in well draining soil with a high pH similar to its native settings of rocky, dry, coastal areas.
-Space the wild cinnamon 10 feet apart if you are trying to create a screen.
+Plant the wild cinnamon in full sun to partial shade in well-draining soil with a high pH similar to its native settings of rocky, dry, coastal areas.
+Space the wild cinnamon 10 feet (3 m.) apart if you are trying to create a screen.

 Irrigate during dry months, but once established the tree is drought tolerant.